 Here, you can see several options to fully customize your email templates, such as adding images, video, and buttons.

 After you’ve figured out the content you want in the email, go through the design tab and decide on the colors and fonts.
-Similar to how you may have done with your signup form, you may want the design to adhere to your brand.
+Similar to how you may have done with your signup form, you may want the design to adhere to your corporate or personal brand.

 5. Setting up a campaign